-- Under this Policy it is strictly prohibited: - Offering or giving gifts during periods when important decisions, regarding the award or retention of business or of a business advantage, are being made with an External Party; - offering or giving gifts of cash and cash equivalent; and - providing gifts for a spouse, relative, or guest of an External Party. - Gifts must be of a reasonable amount, must be reasonable in frequency, must be appropriate according to the reasons for the gift and its timing. - Giving or offering gifts above the thresholds contained in the Annex I to this Policy must be approved in advance by the Reporting Officer (informing the General Secretary), in compliance with this Policy and the Applicable Laws.
-Should total value of the gift exceed the "high value" as defined in Annex I, or should the Reporting Officer have any doubts regarding to the application of this policy, secondary approval should be obtained by the CEO.
+- Under this Policy it is strictly prohibited: - Offering or giving gifts during periods when important decisions, regarding the award or retention of business or of a business advantage, are being made with an External Party; - offering or giving gifts of cash and cash equivalent; and - providing gifts for a spouse, relative, or guest of an External Party. - Gifts must be of a reasonable amount, must be reasonable in frequency, must be appropriate according to the reasons for the gift and its timing. - Giving or offering gifts above the thresholds contained in the Annex I to this Policy must be approved in advance by the Reporting Officer (informing the Compliance Officer), in compliance with this Policy and the Applicable Laws.
+Should total value of the gift exceed the "high value" as defined in Annex I a secondary approval should be obtained by the CEO.